What's in this page

 Latacora provides a cost-effective, transparent, low-commitment detection & response program.

 Building and scaling an effective detection and response practice is a complex ordeal.
 There is an entire alphabet soup of industry marketing terms (SIEM, IR, EDR, MDR, XDR, SOAR…) with subtly different and overlapping interpretations across different vendors.
-This program is a scalable answer to that problem.
-We combine our expertise with economies of scale to create something that works for a range of clients.
-Because we buy in bulk, we can service even the smallest clients with a broad range of top-shelf capabilities that would never make sense for those clients to acquire individually.
+We’ve leveraged our economies of scale and broad range of expertise to design a solution to these problems.
+We can serve even the smallest clients with a broad range of capabilities that would be out of reach for those clients independently.

-Like other Latacora services, this program starts by running relatively autonomously, with the client providing oversight and strategic direction but us handling the day-to-day.
-Over time, clients become more involved in this process, all the way to us potentially handing it off.
+Like other Latacora services, this program starts off by operating relatively autonomously, with the client providing oversight and strategic direction but us handling the day-to-day.
+Over time, some clients become more involved in this process, all the way to us potentially handing it off to them entirely once that makes sense.
+If you’d rather continue to have us handle this for you indefinitely, we’re happy to; we just don’t believe in vendor lock-in as a retention strategy.

-Our sibling firm, IntrusionOps, performs much of the underlying service delivery.
-IntrusionOps services everything from the smallest Latacora clients to Fortune 500s, giving you the option for continuity when Latacora no longer makes sense.
+Our sibling firm, IntrusionOps, delivers many of the underlying service components.
+IntrusionOps services everyone from the smallest Latacora clients to giant multinationals, giving you the option for continuity when Latacora no longer makes sense and you need something more a la carte.
 We offer gradual transition options, where you bring certain capabilities in-house or even move off the program entirety while ensuring operational continuity.

-This section covers major customer-visible components unique to this program.
+This section covers major customer-visible components we deliver.
 It doesn’t include certain pilot project components or components that this program leverages but are managed by other Latacora teams, such as e.g. Cloud infrastructure tooling.

 Latacora continually curates that set of tools and capabilities.
 We regularly add capabilities that aren’t a good fit for every client.
 We’ll occasionally shift vendors while maintaining or increasing capability.
 Rarely we’ll get rid of a specific tool or capability that just isn’t working.
 If the latter happens and that’s likely to impact you, you’ll get plenty of warning.